jbirddog/blue/README.md

 ## Blue in Blue (bib)

-1. Add tests, start getting them to pass in bib
+1. Add data stack
-   1. num_comp
+1. Add dictionary
 1. When all done
    1. Rename blue.asm to bootstrap.asm
    1. Rename bib.b to blue.b